 - Customer support quality

-Now that you know the pros and cons of the 14 best eCommerce platforms, it’s time to make your choice and start building your eCommerce site.
+Now that you know the pros and cons of the 15 top eCommerce platforms, make your choice and start building your eCommerce site today.

 Best eCommerce Platforms FAQ

 Here are some answers to the most frequently asked questions about eCommerce platforms.

 An eCommerce platform is software that facilitates the buying and selling of products or services over the internet.

 Some features often found on this platform include product pages, marketing and analytics tools, shopping carts, online payment gateway support, design customization options, and an inventory and order management software.